 A prime contractor or subcontractor shall pay a subcontractor not later than ten (10) days of receipt of each progress payment in accordance with the provision in Section 7108.5 of the California Business and Professions Code concerning prompt payment to subcontractors.
-The ten (10) days is applicable unless, a longer period is agreed to in writing.
-Any violation of Section 7108.5 shall subject the violating Attorney or subcontractor to the penalties, sanction and other remedies of that Section.
+The ten (10) days is applicable unless a longer period is agreed to in writing.
+Any violation of Section 7108.5 shall subject the violating contractor or subcontractor to the penalties, sanction and other remedies of that Section.
 Federal regulation (49 CFR 26.29) requires that any delay or postponement of payment over thirty (30) days of receipt of each payment may take place only for good cause and with the TJPA's prior written approval.
-These requirements shall not be construed to limit or impair any contractual, administrative, or judicial remedies otherwise, available to the prime contractor or subcontractor in the event of a dispute involving late payment, or nonpayment by the prime contractor, deficient subcontract performance, or noncompliance by a subcontractor.
-This provision applies to both DBE and non-DBE prime contractors and subcontractors.
+These requirements shall not be construed to limit or impair any contractor in the event of a dispute involving late payment, or nonpayment by the prime contractor, deficient subcontract performance, or noncompliance by a subcontractor.
+This provision applies to both DBE/SBE and non-DBE/SBE prime contractors and subcontractors.